Andrewyuhu/js-learning/README.md

-# js-learning
-A repository for some basic JS practice while following The Odin Project
+This repository contains practice material used during the basic Javascript portion of The Odin Project.